julienduchesne/personal-website/site/content/projects.md

 ![React](/images/challenges-react.gif)
 * Advent of Code 2020 solved with Rust (Directly called from the API)
 * Advent of Code 2019 solved with Go (Served to the main API through a REST API)

-Future modules:

-* Advent of Code 2018 solved with Python (Served to the main API through a REST API)
+* Advent of Code 2018 solved with Bash (Served to the main API through a REST API)